resurfaceio/test-containers/helm/resurfaceio/resurface/README.md

 <!--      - **sniffer.vpcmirror.autosetup.source.ecs.tasks**: []string.
 Comma-separated sequence of IDs of ECS tasks to capture traffic from.
 Filters out all other ECS tasks not intended for traffic mirroring.
 Optional.-->

-- **sniffer.port**: (deprecated) integer.
-Container port exposed by the application to capture packets from.
-Defaults to `80`.
-Required only if **sniffer.enabled** is `true` and no other option is enabled.
-- **sniffer.device**: (deprecated) string.
-Name of the network interface to attach the sniffer to.
-Defaults to the Kubernetes custom bridge interface `cbr0`.

-NOTE: When no services, pods, or labels are specified and discovery is disabled, the sniffer behavior falls back to logging from a specific network device on a specific port.
-This is not compatible with all Kubernetes environments and should be avoided by specifiying at least one service, pod or label, or enabling service discovery.

 ```yaml
 sniffer:
   enabled: true